A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Introduction

-To prevent the calibrated mathematical model deviating too much from the reality, we propose to model the discrepancy function by a new stochastic process, called the scaled Gaussian stochastic process (S-GaSP).
-The S-GaSP is first proposed in \cite{gu2018sgasp}, where the S-GaSP is shown to be a GaSP with a transformed kernel and the computational complexity is the same as the GaSP.
-In this work, we provide a theoretical framework of the S-GaSP for calibration and prediction.
-Moreover, we also establish the connection between the maximum likelihood estimator and the kernel ridge regression estimator in the calibration setting.
-This connection allows us to study the asymptotic properties of the maximum likelihood estimator using some well-developed tools for the kernel ridge regression.

-We highlight several advantages of using the S-GaSP to model the discrepancy function in the calibration model (\ref{equ:gp_calibration}).
-First of all, we show that the predictive mean from the S-GaSP converges to the reality at the same rate as the one from the GaSP with the suitable choice of the regularization and scaling parameters.
-Furthermore, with the same regularization and scaling parameters, the calibration parameters in the S-GaSP can also converge to $\bm \theta_{L_2} $, which minimizes the $L_2$ distance between the reality and calibrated mathematical model.
-The estimated calibration parameters in the GaSP calibration model, in contrast, do not converge to $\bm \theta_{L_2} $, and the predictive error by the calibrated mathematical model is large as a consequence.
-Thirdly, since the S-GaSP can be shown as a GaSP with a transformed kernel, the predictive distribution also has an explicit form that is easy to compute.
-This allows us to combine the mathematical model and discrepancy function in a coherent statistical model to both predict the reality and calibrate the mathematical model.
-Lastly, we found that the out-of-sample predictive error by combining the calibrated mathematical model and the discrepancy function via the S-GaSP is also slightly smaller than that using a GaSP in our numerical experiments, as the mathematical model is estimated closer to the reality in the S-GaSP.
+In this work, we study the theoretical properties of the scaled Gaussian stochastic process (S-GaSP), a new approach for modeling the discrepancy function proposed in \cite{gu2018sgasp}.
+We establish the connection between GaSP and S-GaSP through the orthogonal representation of the process.
+We show that the predictive mean from S-GaSP converges to the reality at the same rate as the one from GaSP with a suitable choice of the regularization and scaling parameters.
+Furthermore, with the same regularization and scaling parameters, the calibration parameters in the S-GaSP can also converge to $\bm \theta_{L_2} $, whereas GaSP calibration with other widely used kernels does not enjoy this property.
+Although these two convergence properties can be achieved using the aforementioned two-step approaches \citep{tuo2015efficient,wong2017frequentist}, finite sample studies suggest that the predictive accuracy of the reality improves in the S-GaSP calibration, as the calibration parameters and discrepancy are jointly estimated.
+Besides, since the sampling model is fully specified, the model and parameter uncertainty in the S-GaSP calibration can be naturally assessed through the posterior distributions in a Bayesian approach.
+A close comparison of S-GaSP and other approaches is detailed in Section \ref{sec:comparison}.